She was an altogether exceptional woman.

 She graduated in 1969 with a RADA Diploma in Acting.
 By then I had long since returned to Norway.

-Like many aspiring actors just out of drama school, Lynette went into rep after graduating.
-It’s a great way to gain experience, lots of it, and fast.
+Like many aspiring actors just out of drama school, Lynette went into rep at the Britol Old Vic after graduating.
+Repertory is a great way to gain experience, lots of it, and fast.
 This is how many actors acquire his or her Equity card, the be-all and end-all of a professional theatre career, and it was how Lynette got hers.

 In 1972, following her time in rep and a couple of television appearances, she joined the cast for the world tour of Peter Brook’s celebrated production of A Midsummer Night’s Dream at the Royal Shakespeare Company.
 She had met Indian-English actor Roshan Seth who, after training at LAMDA, had been in the cast of A Midsummer Night’s Dream at the RSC, joining the touring cast for this famous production which quickly became known as “Peter Brook’s Dream“.
 Love’s destiny would have it the two would become a couple, spending a decade or so together.

-After the world tour Lynette continued her work with the RSC, most notably appearing as Regan in Lear, an adaptation of King Lear by Buzz Goodbody (1974), the RSC’s first woman director and much loved by the actors who worked with her; as Yulia Filipovna in the first British dramatisation of Maxim Gorky’s Summerfolk, devised and directed by David Jones (1974-75), and as Maria in Love’s Labour’s Lost, also directed by
+After the world tour Lynette continued her work with the RSC, most notably appearing as Regan in Lear, an adaptation of King Lear by Buzz Goodbody (1974), the RSC’s first woman director and much loved by the actors who worked with her; as Yulia Filipovna in the first British dramatisation of Maxim Gorky’s Summerfolk, performed at the Aldwych Theatre in London, devised and directed by David Jones (1974-75), and as Maria in Love’s Labour’s Lost, also directed by

 Roshan Seth, in turn, was becoming increasingly flustered.
 Although he had appeared in Richard Lester‘s film Juggernaut in 1974, he kept being offered parts in ethnic roles only, a fact he found frustrating.
 Increasingly disillusioned he decided to put his acting career more or less on hold and return to his native India.
 Lynette joined him and for a period of time they made an attempt at dividing their almanacs between India and England.
 Roshan Seth worked as a writer and was the editor of an arts and literary magazine for many years, if my memory serves me right.
 Once or twice a year they would come back to the UK to work.